-This Instruction Manual is designed to assist you in learning how to use and care for your RUGER® 10/22® LEFT-HANDED MODEL rifle properly.
+This instruction manual is designed to assist you in learning how to use and care for your RUGER® 22 CHARGERm pistol properly.
 Please contact us if you have any questions.

 Only when you are certain you fully understand the manual and can properly carry out its instructions should you practice loading, unloading, etc. with live ammunition.
 If you have any doubts about your ability to handle or use a particular type of firearm safely, you should seek supervised instruction.
 Such personalized instruction often is available from local firearm retailers, gun clubs or police departments.
 If none of these sources can help visit nra.org or write to the following address: